 We consider numerous criteria including academic performance, letters of recommendation and industry experience.
 We also consider GRE scores, TOEFL/IELTS scores (if relevant), motivation, work experience, awards, honors, prizes, and other accomplishments.
-Because master's applicants are so diverse, no single set of criteria adequately cover all the cases.
-In more detail, we are looking for:
+Because master's applicants are so diverse, no single set of criteria adequately covers all the cases.

 - Academic performance: The GPA is not the only criterion.
 The grades in data-science related areas are also important.
 Also, we take into account the fact that at some very competitive schools it is very difficult to achieve a high GPA.